Reading Comprehension

 It’s easy to make mistakes while reading if the eye muscles are jumping and jerking.
 When this happens, readers get fatigued as they read, because it’s too much work.
 They might rub their eyes or complain of a headache.

 This tiredness and lack of acuity leads to reading mistakes.
 Words are read incorrectly.
 Letters might be transposed or come up missing in the reader’s view.
-Of course, if letters and words are read wrong, meaning of the text is altered.

 This has nothing to do with focusing, where an eye doctor would prescribe glasses for the lack of proper “vision”.
-It’s simply a muscle weakness issue!
+It’s simply a muscle weakness issue.

 Visual discrimination is the ability to detect differences in and to classify objects, symbols, or shapes.
 The symbols can be categorized by color, position, form, pattern, texture, and size.
 This visual processing skill requires the ability to detect subtle differences between symbols.
 For reading, of course, the symbols are letters.